keyboardio/Kaleidoscope/plugins/KeyboardioHID/Readme.md

 * used HID_KeyboardReport_Data_t now in Keyboard API
 * Arduino as ISP fix for 328
 * Upload verification on USB hubs fix for HL2.0.4
+* No USB workaround for Leonardo integrated into variants

 2.1 Release (28.01.2015)
 * Reworked the whole USB-Core from scratch